 Leftfield is a British electronic band formed in 1989 in London, England.
 From 1989 to 2012, Leftfield was a duo of artists and record producers that consisted of Neil Barnes and Paul Daley (formerly of The Rivals, A Man Called Adam and the Brand New Heavies).
 In January 2010, Barnes resurrected the band name and having toured the world for a couple of years is now writing new material for a third album.
 Daley has declined to be involved and is focusing upon his solo career.

 The duo were hugely influential in the evolution of electronic music in the 1990s with Mixmag describing them as "the single most influential production team working in British dance music".
 As with many of their contemporaries such as The Chemical Brothers and Underworld, Leftfield were notable for their use of guest vocalists in their electronic music.
 Among the more prominent were Toni Halliday, on Original, Johnny Rotten on Open Up, Djum Djum on Afro-Left and Earl 16 and Cheshire Cat on Release the Pressure.
-The pair were pioneers in the fields of intelligent dance music and the term progressive house was coined to define their style, a fusion of house with dub and reggae.
+The term progressive house was coined to define their style, a fusion of house with dub and reggae.